Turnaround Plan Guidance

 A note for schools only designated as requiring assistance or intervention for one or more low-performing subgroups: It is recommended that these schools should use this full set of guidance in developing a plan, focused throughout on analyzing data, selecting strategies, and monitoring progress towards improving academic outcomes for students in those subgroups.

-Below are detailed guidance and instructions for each step of the turnaround planning process.
+This website provides detailed guidance and instructions for each step of the turnaround planning process.
 A district and school team can access each section on this web page when needed for each step.
-Please check back here often for updates and additional resources as they are rolled out by the SSoS team.
-For example, resources coming soon are a downloadable Turnaround Plan Template, a downloadable full set of Turnaround Plan Guidance in one Word document, and new guidance for sections below noted as "Coming Soon."

 How long should the turnaround planning process take?
 We offer this guide for planning timelines for both schools engaging in this process for the first time, and for schools that are renewing on an annual basis.